 Denmark has reduced the adjusted greenhouse gas emissions by more than 30% since 1990.
-With current measures in place, the Danish Energy Agency estimates that emissions will be 37% lower by 2020.

-Denmark has the highest contribution of non-hydro renewables in any electricity system worldwide: 46% in 2013, In 2014, almost 40% of the Danish electricity consumption was based on wind power; by 2020 this figure will likely be 50%.
+With current measures in place, the Danish Energy Agency estimates that emissions will be approximately 40% lower by 2020 - surpassing Denmark's legally binding EU commitment of 34%.
+Denmark has the highest contribution of nonhydro renewables in any electricity system worldwide: 66% in 2015.
+In 2015, more than 40% of the Danish electricity consumption was based on wind power; by 2020 this figure will likely be more than 50%.